 - a.
-If an appeal from suspension or reduction is not settled at Step 2, it may be presented to the Chief of Employee Relations within seven (7) calendar days from the date the decision was rendered. - b.
-An appeal from any discharge or from a suspension or reduction imposed by the County Executive Officer may be presented to the Chief of Employee Relations within ten (10) calendar days from the date the action becomes final. - c.
-All disciplinary appeals shall be signed by an employee or by a representative of OCEA and shall be submitted in writing.
+If an appeal from suspension or reduction is not settled at Step 2, it may be presented to the Chief Human Resources Officer within fourteen (14) calendar days from the date the decision was rendered. - b.
+An appeal from any discharge or from a suspension or reduction imposed by the County Executive Officer may be presented to the Chief Human Resources Officer within fourteen (14) calendar days from the date the action becomes final. - c.
+All disciplinary appeals shall be signed by an employee or by a representative of AOCDS and shall be submitted in writing. - d.

-- d.
 The issues in all disciplinary appeals shall be: Was (employee's name) suspended/reduced/discharged for reasonable cause?
-If not, to what remedy is the appellant entitled under the provisions of Article X, Section 8. of the MOU? - e.
-As soon as practicable after a suspension, reduction or discharge appeal is presented to the Chief of Employee Relations, an arbitrator shall hear the appeal.
+If not, to what remedy is the appellant entitled under the provisions of Article X, Section 9. of the MOU? - e.
+As soon as practicable after a suspension, reduction or discharge appeal is presented to the Chief Human Resources Officer, an arbitrator shall hear the appeal.